MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-customer-support-swarming.md

       > [!Note]
       > If neither the system or you designate any skills, you can still create the swarm but no experts will be added.
 In this scenario, we recommend asking your supervisor for help with identifying the appropriate skills to get expert support.

-1. Save and send your swarm invitation.
+1. Select **Save and send invitation**.
 A linked swarm chat is created, and the contacts configured by your administrator are automatically added to the chat.
+Once a swarm invitation has sent, you can still go back and edit the swarm details if needed.

    > [!Note]
    > By default, your supervisor is automatically added to create the swarm.
 If you don't have a supervisor, your administrator who configured the swarm is automatically added.